-Using a training dataset of over 70,000 fundus images, Pratt et al. trained a CNN using a stochastic gradient descent algorithm to classify DR into 5 classes, and it achieved 95% specificity, 75% accuracy, and 30% sensitivity.
-A DL model was trained from scratch on the MESSIDOR-2 dataset for the automatic detection of DR, and a 96.8% sensitivity and 87% specificity were scored.
-Automated identification of diabetic retinopathy using deep learning A CNN was trained from scratch to classify fundus images from the Kaggle dataset into referable and non-referable classes, and it scored a sensitivity of 96.2% and a specificity of 66.6%.
-A dataset of 71896 fundus images was used to train a CNN DR classifier, resulting in a sensitivity of 90.5% and specificity of 91.6%.
-A DL model was designed and trained on a dataset of 75137 fundus images and resulted in sensitivity and specificity scores of 94% and 98%, respectively.
+Using a training dataset of over 70,000 fundus images, Pratt et al. trained a CNN using stochastic gradient descent algorithm to classify DR into 5 classes, and it achieved 95% specificity, 75% accuracy and 30% sensitivity.
+A DL model was trained from scratch on the MESSIDOR-2 dataset for the automatic detection of DR in, and a 96.8% sensitivity and 87% specificity were scored. automated identification of diabetic retinopathy using deep learning A CNN was trained from scratch to classify fundus images from the Kaggle dataset into referable and non-referable classes, and it scored a sensitivity of 96.2% and a specificity of 66.6%.
+A dataset of 71896 fundus images was used to train a CNN DR classifier and resulted in a sensitivity of 90.5% and specificity of 91.6%.
+A DL model was designed and trained on a dataset of 75137 fundus images and resulted in a sensitivity and specificity scores of 94% and 98%, respectively.

-Comparative Study of Fine-Tuning of Pretrained CNN for Diabetic Retinopathy Screening:
+Comparative Study of Fine-Tuning of PreTrained CNN for Diabetic Retinopathy Screening:

-To avoid the time and resources consumed during DL, Mohammadian et al. fine-tuned the

-Inception-V3 and Exception pre-trained models to classify the Kaggle data set into two classes.
-After using data augmentation to balance the dataset, we reached an accuracy score of 87.12% on the inception-V3 and 74.49% on the Exception model.
+In order to avoid the time and resource consumed during DL Mohammadian et al, fine-tuned the Inception-V3 and Exception pre-trained models to classify the Kaggle data set into two classes.
+After using data augmentation to balance the dataset, reached at an accuracy score of 87.12% on the Inception-V3, and 74.49% on the Exception model.
 Deep convolutional neural networks for diabetic retinopathy detection by image classification Wan et al.

-Implemented transfer learning and hyperparameter tuning on the pre-trained models, VggNet [Visual Geometry Group Network] are VggNet-16, VggNet-19, GoogleNet, and the ResNet using the Kaggle dataset and compared their performances.
-The highest accuracy score was that of the
+Implemented transfer learning and hyper parameter tuning on the pre-trained models, VggNet [Visual Geometry Group Network] are VggNet-16, VggNet-19, GoogleNet and the ResNetusing the Kaggle dataset and compared their performances.
+The highest accuracy score was that of VggNet-s model, which reached 95.68% when training with hyper-parameter tuning.
+Transfer I Earning was used to work around the problem of insufficient training dataset in for retinal vessel segmentation.
+An Inception-V4 model-based DR classification scored higher sensitivity when compared with human expert graders on 25,326 retinal images of patients with diabetes from Thailand.

-Volume: 09 Issue: 04 | April - 2025 SJIF Rating: 8.586 ISSN: 2582-3930
+Volume: 09 Issue: 03 | March - 2025 SJIF Rating: 8.586 ISSN: 2582-393